Lance Louis

-Lance Louis (born April 24, 1985) is a former American football offensive guard.
-He was drafted by the Chicago Bears with pick 246 in the seventh round of the 2009 NFL Draft.
-He played college football at San Diego State.
+Lance Louis (born April 24, 1985) is an American former professional football player who was an offensive guard in the National Football League (NFL).
+He played college football for the San Diego State Aztecs and was selected by the Chicago Bears in the seventh round of the 2009 NFL draft.

 College career

-Louis played four years of football at San Diego State, playing tight end as a sophomore, guard as a junior, and started all twelve games senior year at right tackle.
+Louis played four years of football at San Diego State University, playing tight end as a sophomore, guard as a junior, and started all twelve games senior year at right tackle.
 In March 2010 he plea guilty to a misdemeanour assault charge relating to a fight with a teammate in a meeting room.
 He was sentenced to three years of informal probation and a $565 fine.

 Professional career

 Chicago Bears

 After not being invited to the NFL Combine, Louis was determined to perform admirably at SDSU's pro day.
 He lived up to the task, weighing in at 303 pounds and running a 4.76 second 40.
-He was drafted in the seventh round of the 2009 NFL Draft by the Chicago Bears.
+He was selected in the seventh round of the 2009 NFL draft by the Chicago Bears with the 246th overall pick.